Social care that aids elderly to receive

 To make up the £5 billion that will provide a smoother transition between care systems for elderly stair lift users who benefit from both health care and at home social care, local authorities and clinical commissioning groups are to contribute funding to the government’s £3.8 billion Better Care Fund.
 This fund was formerly the Integration Transformation Fund, so called for its plans to integrate the two care systems in the country.

 This single pooled budget will hopefully make health and social care services work more closely together in local communities as they share budget and have to communicate more regularly and effectively.
 Lamb said of the fund’s usage at the School for Social Care Research annual conference, as detailed in this Guardian article, that patients “don't make a distinction between health and social care” and that “This has to be the start of a shift towards a much greater pooling of resources”.

-While this is an important step towards improving the state of services that particularly impact elderly people in the country, as they most use the two types of care simultaneously, it is also important to ensure that their home life is as comfortable as possible, achievable through the installation of home aids such as accessible walk in showers to avoid falls and trips.
+While this is an important step towards improving the state of services that particularly impact elderly people in the country, as they most use the two types of care simultaneously, it is also important to ensure that their home life is as comfortable as possible, achievable through the installation of home aids such as accessible walk in baths and showers to avoid falls and trips.

 Image Credit: British Red Cross. (flickr.com)

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.